MaximilianLombardo/PySCES/README.md

 - **[archive/](archive/)**: Archived files and documents that are no longer actively used but are kept for reference.

+## Current Status

+PySCES is currently in active development.
+The following components are implemented and functional:

+- ✅ **ARACNe Algorithm**: Core algorithm for inferring gene regulatory networks
+  - Mutual information calculation with C++ extensions
+  - Data processing inequality (DPI) algorithm
+  - Bootstrapping for network robustness
+  - Consensus network generation
+  - Python fallback implementation
+  - Verified with real biological data from CELLxGENE

+- ✅ **Data Handling**: Tools for loading and preprocessing data
+  - Basic data loading functionality
+  - Census integration with direct loading approach
+  - Data preprocessing functions
+  - Rank transformation for ARACNe
+  - Verified compatibility with AnnData objects

+- ✅ **Analysis Tools**: Basic analysis functionality
+  - Clustering functionality
+  - Master regulator identification
+  - Similarity calculation functions

+- ✅ **Visualization**: Basic visualization tools
+  - UMAP visualization
+  - Heatmap generation
+  - Network visualization utilities

+## Current Development Focus

+We are currently focusing on the following areas:

+1. **VIPER Algorithm Implementation**: Implementing the VIPER algorithm for inferring transcription factor activity from gene expression data and regulatory networks.

+2. **Performance Optimization**: Optimizing the ARACNe algorithm for large datasets, including sampling strategies and memory optimization.

+3. **MLX/GPU Acceleration**: Exploring MLX and GPU acceleration as alternatives to C++ extensions for performance-critical operations.

+4. **Documentation and Examples**: Improving documentation and adding examples with real data.

+For a detailed breakdown of the project status and roadmap, see the [Project Status](docs/PySCES_Project_Status.md) document and the [Roadmap](pysces/ROADMAP.md).

 ## Getting Started

 To get started with the PySCES project, follow these steps: